Which Salmon Should I Buy?

-The first choice you should make is whether to buy wild salmon (and all Alaskan salmon is wild-caught) or farmed Atlantic salmon.
+The first choice you should make is whether to buy wild salmon (and all Alaskan salmon is wild-caught) or farmed Atlantic salmon (fishing wild Atlantic salmon is illegal in the United States).
 In most instances, I opt for wild salmon.
-Why?
-Environmental groups such as Seafood Watch and the Environmental Defense Fund, have put nearly all farmed salmon on their "red" or "avoid" list.
-The reason: many farms use crowded pens where salmon are easily infected with lice, may be treated with antibiotics and can spread disease to wild fish (one reason Alaska has banned salmon farms).
+Environmental groups like Seafood Watch and the Environmental Defense Fund, have put nearly all farmed salmon on their "red" or "avoid" list.
+The reason: many farms use crowded pens.
+That's where salmon are easily infected with lice, may be treated with antibiotics and can spread disease to wild fish (one reason Alaska has banned salmon farms).
 In addition, it can take as much as three pounds of wild fish (and fishmeal) to raise one pound of salmon.

-- 2. Should I buy organic salmon?
+2. Should I buy organic salmon?

-- There is no USDA organic standard for salmon and no guarantee an "organic" label means anything except the salmon was farmed.
+There is no USDA organic standard for salmon and no guarantee an "organic" label means anything except the salmon was farmed.

-- 3. Is fresh salmon better than frozen?
+3. Is fresh salmon better than frozen?
 What about canned or packaged salmon?

-- 4. Does salmon carry PCBs or other toxins?
+4. Does salmon carry PCBs or other toxins?

-- Wild Alaskan salmon, which spend most of their lives in open oceans, generally have very low levels of toxins.
+Wild Alaskan salmon, which spend most of their lives in open oceans, generally have very low levels of toxins.
 Coastal and farmed salmon, depending on the fish and meal they are fed, may have higher levels.
 The Environmental Defense Fund lists farmed Atlantic salmon as an "Eco-Worst" choice and recommends people eat no more than 2 servings a month due to high PCB levels.